The analytical discussion on strong gravitaional lensing for a gravitational source with a $f(R)$ global monopole: The Schwarzschild black hole with a global monopole

 where $f(R)$ is an analytical function of Ricci scalar $R$ and $\kappa=8\pi G$. $G$ is the Newton constant. $g$ is the determinant of metric tensor. $S_{m}$ is the action associated with the matter fields.
 According to the metric formalism, the field equation leads,

-where $F(R)=\frac{d f(R)}{dR}$ and $T_{m\mu\nu}$ is the minimally coupled energy-momentum tensor.
-Under the weak feld approximation that assumes the components of metric tensor like $A(r)=1+a(r)$ and $B(r)=1+b(r)$ with $|a(r)|$ and $|b(r)|$ being smaller than unity, the field equation (5) was solved [29].
+where $F(R)=df(R)/dR$ and $T_{m\mu\nu}$ is the minimally coupled energy-momentum tensor.
+Under the weak field approximation that assumes the components of metric tensor like $A(r)=1+a(r)$ and $B(r)=1+b(r)$ with $|a(r)|$ and $|b(r)|$ being smaller than unity, the field equation is solved in \cite{Carames27}.
 The metric is found finally,

-Here the modification theory of gravity corresponds to a small correction on the general relativity like $F(R(r))=1+\psi(r)$ with $\psi(r)\ll1$.
+Here the modification theory of gravity corresponds to a small correction on the general relativity like $F(R(r))=1+\psi(r)$ with $\psi(r)\ll 1$.
 It can also be taken as the simplest analytical function of the radial coordinate $\psi(r)=\psi_{0}r$.
 In this case the factor $\psi_{0}$ reflects the deviation of standard general relativity.
-Here the correction $\psi_{0}r$ in the metric is linear, which is different from those in the cases such as de Sitter spacetime and Reissner-Nordstrom metric etc..
-It should be pointed that for a typical grand unified theory the parameter $\eta$ is of the order $10^{16}GeV$, which means $8\pi G\eta^{2}\approx10^{-5}$.
-The mass parameter is $M\sim M_{core}$ and $M_{core}$ is very small.
+Here the correction $\psi_{0}r$ in the metric is linear, which is different from those in the case such as de Sitter spacetime and Reissner-Nordstr\"{o}m metric etc..
+It should be pointed that for a typical grand unified theory the monopole parameter $\eta$ is of the order $10^{16}GeV$, which means $8\pi G\eta^{2}\approx 10^{-5}$.
+The mass parameter is $M\sim M_{core}$ which is very small.

-We choose that both the observer and the gravitational source lie in the equatorial plane with condition $\theta=\frac{\pi}{2}$.
+We choose that both the observer and the gravitational source lie in the equatorial plane with condition $\theta =\frac{\pi}{2}$.
 The whole trajectory of the photon is limited to the same plane.
 On the equatorial plane the metric reads,

 where